rackerlabs/docs-cloud-files/api-docs/cdn-api-operations/methods/delete-delete-cdn-enabled-object-v1-account-container-object.rst

     DELETE /v1/{account}/{container}/{object}

-This operation deletes CDN-enabled objects.
+This operation purges an object from the CDN.

 When you find it necessary to remove a CDN-enabled object from public access before the TTL expires, you can perform a ``DELETE`` operation against the object, or you can create a support ticket to purge the entire container.